DNV-RP-C205 Environmental Loads Guide

 - Omitting current-wave interaction: current changes the effective wave length and kinematics; for strong following currents the apparent wave period shortens, increasing orbital velocities and drag force

-Ask Leide Navigator about DNV-RP-C205
+Ask the Leide Navigator about DNV-RP-C205